 Students learn to talk and write about everyday experiences and express personal opinions on a range of topics, as well as understanding the language they may encounter in a variety of situations in a foreign country.
 The teaching of important grammatical structures underpins every aspect of learning.

-Theme 1: Identity and culture
+Theme 1: People and lifestyle